ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 })
 ```

-Have a look at the documentation of the extension you use to learn more about their settings.
+Have a look at the documentation of the extension you are using to learn more about their settings.

 ### Default extensions
-We have put together a few of the most common extensions and provide a `StarterKit` extension to load them.
+We have bundled a few of the most common extensions into a `StarterKit` extension.
 Here is how you to use that:

 ```js
 import StarterKit from '@tiptap/starter-kit'